21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 1. Personalize Your Interactions With Website Visitors

-Personalization has become one of the hallmarks of good marketing.
+Personalization has become one of the hallmarks of good online marketing.
 It’s not just about addressing email subscribers by name, though.

 It’s also a good idea to create special popups for specific audiences.
 For instance, if you attract a lot of local traffic, you could limit a popup to people who live in your city or town.
 Similarly, you could target people who have recently visited your site with a tailored message, such as “Welcome Back!”